Mwindo/commonplace-public/README.md

 ### Code Improvements:

 - Refactor backend get_items.
-- ~~Convert JS to TypeScript~~ First pass is done.
-I need to go back and remove the use of `any` in some places.
+- ~~Convert JS to TypeScript~~ ~~First pass is done.
+I need to go back and remove the use of `any` in some places.~~ Second pass is done.
+What is left is typing for gql responses.
 - Add pytest API tests, ~~which will require adding a db service to the dev docker-compose.
 Since I'm not using an ORM, I'll also need to make a simple way to map models to tables.
 (E.g., spinning up the db service should create the relevant tables based on backend models.)~~ this is done but needs improvement
 - Add Selenium (or Puppeteer, or whatever) tests, which will require adding a new service to the dev docker-compose.
 - Better test coverage in general.